BrunoFonttesJ/infra-kubernetes/README.md

 ## Testing the app endpoints

-### Canary release feature
+### Blue-Green release feature

-To test the home resource and the canary release by weight feature:
+To test the blue-green deployment do the following on your terminal or hit it directly in your browser:

 ```
 curl --location 'http://localhost:8080/site/home'
 ```

-As you hit this url multiple times, you will see that the messages will be interleaving between `Welcome to Home service!` and `Welcome to Canary Home service!`.
+The configuration is set to be routing traffic equally between the blue and the green deployments, so that as you hit this url multiple times, you will see that the response messages will be interleaving between `Welcome to Blue Home service!` and `Welcome to Green Home service!`.

 ### Multiple Backend services unified under the API Gateway

-As you could check on the previous step, we have the GET /site/home API, pointing to the home services using a canary release approach, and additionaly, we also have another service deployed, the checkout service, being served by our API Gateway as follows:
+We have two services deployed under our API Gateway.
+The home one(GET /site/home), tested in the previous step, and the checkout service, being served by our API Gateway as follows:

 ```
 curl --location 'http://localhost:8080/site/checkout'